A piece for singer, dancer, electronics and instrumental ensemble (2020).

 About the piece

-Combining the distinctive creative process of choreographer Paola Bianchi with the compositional practice of Pia Palme, the piece is being devised in an experimental, non-hierarchical, collaborative way, using both devised material and improvisation.
-The question of transmission between disciplines is woven into the process, embracing the particularities of each individual.
-Soprano Juliet Fraser brings in her expertise as performer, bringing together Palme’s score with Bianchi’s oral instructions, giving feedback at every step during the process.
-The theatre scholar Dr. Irene Lehman and Christina Lessiak, musicologist and cultural worker, join the group and further enrich the collaborative practice and discourse.
-The results explore the consonance, dissonance and interferences between voice and body, a polyphony in which movement shapes music, sound shapes bodies.
+Combining the distinctive creative process of choreographer Paola Bianchi with the compositional practice of Pia Palme, the piece has been devised in an experimental, non-hierarchical, collaborative way.
+The question of transmission between the disciplines was woven into the entire process of the group.
+We developed both precisely composed materials and improvisational modules.
+A storyboard designed by Palme and Bianchi brought these modules together and specified the spatial configurations.
+The storyboard was completed with Lehmann’s advice on dramaturgy and with feedback from Fischer-Lessiak.
+Every member of the creative group shared their particular expertise and experience.
+Soprano Juliet Fraser brought in her expertise as a singer.
+In her performance, she linked together Palme’s score with Bianchi’s oral instructions, giving feedback at every step during the process.
+She embodied Palme’s music and Bianchi’s choreography.
+The theatre scholar Dr. Irene Lehman and Christina Fischer-Lessiak, a musicologist and cultural worker, joined the group to further enrich the collaborative practice and discourse.
+The results explored the consonance, dissonance and interferences between voices, sounds, spaces and bodies – a polyphonic assemblage in which movement in space shapes music and sound shapes bodies in space.
+Also, multiple temporalities converge in the piece: Francesca Caccini’s soundworld and texts interfere with contemporary music and text, the intense period of the pandemic merges with pre-pandemic ideas and concepts.

 (German)